Saint Kitts and Nevis at the 2021 Junior Pan American Games

-Saint Kitts and Nevis is scheduled to compete at the 2021 Junior Pan American Games in Cali–Valle, Colombia from November 25 to December 5, 2021.
+Saint Kitts and Nevis competed at the 2021 Junior Pan American Games in Cali–Valle, Colombia from November 29 to December 2, 2021.

-The Saint Kitts and Nevis team of three athletes (one male and two females) competing in two sports: athletics (track and field) and tennis was officially named on November 19, 2021.
+The Saint Kitts and Nevis team of three athletes (one male and two females) who competed in two sports - athletics (track and field) and tennis - was officially named on November 19, 2021.
+The team won a silver medal during the 100m event.